-A surprising number of infringements issued to corporate-owned vehicles where no driver is nominated.
+A surprising number of infringements are issued to corporate-owned vehicles where no driver is subsequently nominated.

 4,280 of these infringements were infringements that would have resulted in an immediate loss of licence.
 Further, the office found that there were 274 registrations with five or more loss of licence events.

 The question has to be asked: why pay $3,000 when you can pay $300?